 10 steps to cyber security

-The UK government published its 10 steps to cyber security in 2012, and it is now used by the majority of FTSE 350 organisations.
+The UK government published its 10 steps to cyber security in 2012, which is now used by the majority of FTSE 350 organisations.

-The 10 steps provide a top-level understanding of cyber security, using broad descriptions and objectives, and set out high-level controls that most organisations can easily implement.
+The ten steps provide a top-level understanding of cyber security, using broad descriptions and objectives, and set out high-level controls that most organisations can easily implement.

-IT Governance offers a cyber security risk assessment service based on the framework.
+IT Governance offers a cyber security risk assessment service based on this framework.

 Minimise cyber security vulnerability in your organisation